Updated: May 11

 My story "The Bee Who Wanted to Fly" tells the story of Honey.

-Its paining is on the cover of my PBL, SEL and STEAM book.
+Its paining is on the cover of my best children's book social emotional learning.
 Ever since Honey was a larva she dreamed of being a forager

 flying the fields.
 However, first she must study all the tasks